fpco/inline-c/README.md

 be freely intermixed in the same source file, and data passed to and from code in either language with minimal overhead.
 No FFI required.

-`inline-c` is Haskell's escape hatch to the wild world of legacy code and high-performance numerical and system libraries.
-It has other uses
-too: you can also think of `inline-c` as to Haskell what inline Assembly is to C — a convenient means to eke out a little bit of extra performance in those rare cases where C still beats Haskell.
+`inline-c` is Haskell's escape hatch (or one of) to the wild world of legacy code and high-performance numerical and system libraries.
+It has other uses too: you can also think of `inline-c` as to Haskell what inline Assembly is to C — a convenient means to eke out a little bit of extra performance in those rare cases where C still beats Haskell.

 Build instructions are reserved for the [last section](#how-to-build).
 You'll need to compile the examples below and try them out.